thesse1/webmethods-api-gateway-staging/README.md

   - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the `Deploy arbitrary API project` pipeline.

+> Note: You cannot directly use the `Export selected API project from DESIGN` or the `Deploy selected API project(s)` pipelines for a new API project, because the new API project is not yet reflected properly in the pipeline definitions for these pipelines, but you can directly use the `Export arbitrary API project from DESIGN` and the `Deploy arbitrary API project` pipelines.
+Please check the section below on how to include the new API project in the pipeline definitions.

 ### Option B: Using the export/import pipelines

   - The developer would create the new API on the central DESIGN environment.